google/WebFundamentals/src/content/en/updates/2013/12/The-Yeoman-Monthly-Digest-2.md

 ## yo newyear

 That's a wrap!
-If there are Yeoman resources you would like to suggest for the next issue, please feel free to suggest them to [@yeoman](http://twitter.com/yeoman) on Twitter or [+Yeoman](https://plus.google.com/101063139999404044459) on Plus and we’ll be sure to check em’ out.
+If there are Yeoman resources you would like to suggest for the next issue, please feel free to suggest them to [@yeoman](http://twitter.com/yeoman) on Twitter and we’ll be sure to check em’ out.
 Happy Holidays and have a fantastic new year!

 *With special thanks to Stephen Sawchuk, Sindre Sorhus and Pascal Hartig for their review of this issue*